 For instance, you can track what keywords your competitors are raking for.

 Above all, you can learn how to rank for those very same keywords.

 Domain Scores and Trust Scores

 First of all, to increase blog traffic with SEMrush, you need to know your blog’s Domain Score (DS) and Trust Score (TS).

 Your DS and TS is what Google uses to determine where to rank your posts.
-Higher scores mean that you are seen as an authority, in the eyes of Google.
-This places you higher in the search engine results.
+Therefore, higher scores mean that you are seen as an authority, in the eyes of Google.
+As a result, this places you higher on the search engine results page.

 If you run a gardening blog, and are looking to rank for gardening related keywords, you need a higher DS and TS to outrank your competitors, for the same keywords.

 One way to do this is with SEOquake.
 SEOquake is a free browser extension from SEMrush.
 It gives you the DS and TS of sites you are searching.
-In addition, it gives you backlink information as well as website age information, and so much more.
+Furthermore, it gives you backlink information as well as website age information, and so much more.